GHOST-Aram/e-commerce-api/README.md

 6. [Reviews](./reviews.md)
 7. [Users](./users.md)

-All the microservices listed above use different MongoDB databases.
+All the apps listed above use different MongoDB databases.
 All the databases belong in the same MongoDB cluster.
-Each of the microservices has a default port configuration to run on just in case you forget to provide one.
+Each of the apps has a default port configuration to run on just in case you forget to provide one.

 ## Cloning the source code.
 The first step in setting up this project in your local machine is to clone it.